Cris Collinsworth Once Tried Canceling a Media Responsibility Because of a ‘Massive Zit’

 “As only can happen to me, I wake up that morning with one of those prom zits.
 I’m not kidding.
 It looks a little like Australia on my chin,” Collinsworth said on The MMQB Podcast with Peter King in 2017, according to Sports Illustrated.
 “I go down there, and I go, ‘Listen, I don’t want to do this.’
 I’ve got Clearsil on it, I’ve got makeup, I’ve tried to do everything I can, and it just keeps looking worse.
 It is awful.
 They say you gotta do it.”

 Collinsworth ultimately did the shoot, but he later learned the power of Photoshop, even in 1981.

 “So I take this picture.
-I’m not lying to you—they tell me the cover is out so I got to find it here somewhere,” he said, according to Sports Illustrated.
-“I am literally dreading, I am going to take so much abusive for this massive zit on my chin, I can’t stand it.
+I’m not lying to you — they tell me the cover is out, so I got to find it here somewhere,” he said, according to Sports Illustrated.
+“I am literally dreading; I am going to take so much abuse for this massive zit on my chin; I can’t stand it.
 I’m dying.
-I go down and I have my hand over my eyes, and I look at this cover for the first time.
+I go down, and I have my hand over my eyes, and I look at this cover for the first time.
 And it looked beautiful.”

 Collinsworth went on to have a great career with the Bengals.
 He earned three consecutive Pro Bowl selections in his first three seasons, gaining as many as 1,130 receiving yards in 1983.

 Collinsworth ultimately had four different seasons with 1,000 or more receiving yards.
 He finished his career with 417 catches for 6,698 receiving yards, and 36 touchdown catches.